kubos/kubos/docs/installation-docs/installing-linux-bbb.rst

    :alt: dd complaints.

 It is possible that you will see some errors when you try to unmount the directories.
 That's likely not a problem.
-The ``dd`` process will hang for a long time at the "nonblocking pool" line.
-Then, the system will complain that there is no space left on the device.
-You can safely ignore this error if the SD card is 4GB or larger.
-These errors will be addressed in future releases.
+At some point, You may see an informational message, ``random: nonblocking pool is initialized``.
+This message can be safely ignored.

 The four status LEDs on the board should start flashing in a random pattern.
-This indicates that the eMMC is currently being flashed.
+This indicates that the eMMC is currently being written.

 The process should take roughly ten minutes, after which the LEDs should return to normal, with one LED blinking to indicate a successfully running KubOS Linux system.

+Then, the system will complain that there is no space left on the device.
+To explain: the eMMC is 4GB, but a small portion is set up as read-only and dedicated to boot-time processing.
+That area means the contents of the 4 GB SD card will be larger than the writeable area of the eMMC.
+The ``No space left on device`` message will be issued *but is not an error.*

 After this has completed, shutdown and de-power the system.